ghc-proposals/ghc-proposals/proposals/0000-ghc-extensions.rst

-We aim to lean on the conservative side in our selection of extensions: Not including an extension that we should have is relatively harmless (users of that extension will have to still set that manually, but they already have to do that, and we can add it alter).
+We aim to lean on the conservative side in our selection of extensions: Not including an extension that we should have is relatively harmless (users of that extension will have to still set that manually, but they already have to do that, and we can add it later).
 Conversely, including an extension that we should not have hurts more (any detriminal effect on developer experience now affects many users).